 I feel pretty lucky.
 There are a lot of reasons for that, but a big one is that most days I wake up excited about my work.
 I run product here at Pana, building out terrific features for our on-demand travel agent app.
-Our members reinforce the importance of Pana to their travel lives (both for pleasure and business travel), and I am grateful for the input—both the raves and the, shall we say, more “constructive” feedback.
+Our customers reinforce the importance of Pana to their travel lives, and I am grateful for the input—both the raves and the, shall we say, more “constructive” feedback.

 But the single biggest reason I feel great about being at Pana is that I’m fortunate to work with an extremely talented team.
 The co-founding team is phenomenal, and I’m particularly grateful to work with our co-founder and CEO, Devon Tivona.
 This week, Devon was featured in the Real Leaders Podcast (on Soundcloud, iTunes and wherever podcasts are found), and it’s a great chance to hear the backstory for the company and our CEO.
 For example, you may not know that the company originally had nothing to do with travel.